 How to apply:

-• Step 1: Complete CSDCAS application (including submitting transcripts)
+• Step 1: Complete and pay the CSDCAS application (including submitting transcripts)

 • If you have current coursework in progress, you must submit your transcripts with fall grades to CSDCAS after fall grades are issued.